 Lanzarote is the easternmost of the Canary Islands, situated just 100km from the continent of Africa.
 The warmest and driest […]Keep Reading

 Lanzarote is the easternmost of the Canary Islands, situated just 100km from the continent of Africa.
 The warmest and driest part of the Canaries, it receives a scant 6 inches of rainfall in an average year.
 Subjected to nearly constant winds blowing off the Sahara desert, known locally as alicios, this would be a challenging place to grow vines even if they were not planted on a vast and volatile volcanic fissure.
 The lunar landscape of Lanzarote was largely formed with an eruption that lasted from 1730 to 1736 which covered 200 square km of the islands with up to 3 meters of ash and lapilli.
-Viewed from space, the most notably features of the islands are a series of calderas that pockmark Lanzarote and a large black desert that dominates the northwestern part of the island – Los Volcanes National Park.
+Viewed from space, the most notable features of the islands are a series of calderas that pockmark Lanzarote and a large black desert that dominates the northwestern part of the island – Los Volcanes National Park.

 The volcanic devastation of the 18th century proved to be a boon for viticulture.
 Adapted to harsh conditions varieties like Listán Blanco and Negro, Negramoll, Malvasía and Diego were replanted on Lanzarote starting shortly after the eruption.
 To overcome the twin obstacles of the alicios and the meters of dry, free draining volcanic lapilli, farmers in Lanzarote developed a unique practice of viticulure – the iconic hoyos of Lanzarote.
 Hoyos are hand-dug depression, sometime up to two meters deep with a single vine planted in the bottom.
 The depth of the hoyos allows the vine to access the moisture present several meters below the surface of the volcanic top-soil while also protecting it from the alicios.
 The most exposed hoyos are also partially surrounded by walls, abrigos, to add an extra layer of protection from the constant winds.
 Combined, these two features have become the indelible visual image of grape-growing in Lanzarote.
 No matter from what elevation you view the islands, the overwhelming impression is that it is a landscape of craters – natural and man-made.